timescale/docs/tutorials/nyc-taxi-cab/advanced-nyc.md

 Times Square is located at (40.7589,-73.9851).
 </Highlight>

-1. Connect to the Timescale Cloud database that contains the NYC taxi dataset.
+1. Connect to the Timescale database that contains the NYC taxi dataset.
 1. At the psql prompt, add the PostGIS extension:

     ```sql